Princess Beatrice Welcomes Her First Child With Her Husband

 At the time, the bride and groom were joined by the bride's late grandfather, Prince Philip, and Queen Elizabeth.
-"The private wedding ceremony of Princess Beatrice and Mr. Edoardo Mapelli Mozzi took place at 11 a.m. on Friday 17th July at The Royal Chapel of All Saints at Royal Lodge, Windsor," read the statement from Buckingham Palace.
+"The private wedding ceremony of Princess Beatrice and Mr. Edoardo Mapelli Mozzi took place at 11 a.m. on Friday 17th July at The Royal Chapel of All Saints at Royal Lodge, Windsor," the palace shared.
 "The small ceremony was attended by The Queen, The Duke of Edinburgh and close family.
 The wedding took place in accordance with all relevant Government Guidelines."

 The Couple's Original Wedding Plans

 Interestingly enough, the couple had been monitoring the situation for quite some time and even held off from sending invitations to their guest list, according to a magazine source.
-(The royal family in particular is coming off a rather dramatic year: Prince Charles battled the coronavirus in spring 2020.
+(The royal family in particular dealt with a rather dramatic year: Prince Charles battled the coronavirus in spring 2020.
 It was subsequently revealed Prince William had also contracted COVID at some point.
-"Having recently gone through the process of contracting this coronavirus, luckily with relatively mild symptoms, I now find myself on the other side of the illness but still in no less a state of social distance and general isolation," he said in a video.
+"Having recently gone through the process of contracting this coronavirus, luckily with relatively mild symptoms, I now find myself on the other side of the illness but still in no less a state of social distance and general isolation," Charles said in a video.
 Prince Andrew, meanwhile, has dealt with his own set of issues in the press and continues to face fallout given his relationship to Jeffrey Epstein.)